TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: Evaluation

-Figure~\ref{fig:refit_base_ft} shows the impact on the \name watermark signal from REFIT's base fine-tuning techniques.
-The base fine-tuning slightly decreased the strength of the watermark signal, but it did not impact the watermark verification procedure.

-Figure~\ref{fig:refit_au} shows the impact of the REFIT with AU removal technique.
-In this case the AU-based fine tuning is able to decrease the strength of \name watermark signal more than plain vanilla fine-tuning but not enough such as to completely destroy the \name watermark.

-Figure~\ref{fig:refit_ewc} shows the impact of the EWC-based fine tuning watermark removal technique.
-The third approach to slightly decreased the strength of the signal, but not sufficient enough to prevent watermark verification.

-The fourth technique to remove the watermark is the combination of AU and EWC fine-tuning.
-Figure~\ref{fig:refit_au_ewc} demonstrates that AU+EWC can not disrupt the signal of the \name watermark, even if it spends the same number of epochs as the training required.

-In each of the above-mentioned experiments, in every epoch, the watermark presence was successfully verified with a watermark accuracy of 100\%, showing that all four of the REFIT~\cite{chen_refit} watermark removal techniques are ineffective in removing the \name watermark from the model.
+\textbf{Results.} We trained the VGG-11 model on the CIFAR10 dataset for 60 epochs and used \name to watermark the model with the \textbf{text}-watermark using a $\gamma = 9\times10^{-4}$.
+We pitch \name against each of the four watermark removal techniques proposed by REFIT using the parameters suggested in the published paper~\cite{chen_refit}.
+For each REFIT removal attack, after each epoch we extract the \name watermark to check whether the watermark could be correctly extracted from the network.
+In every case, the watermark was extracted with a watermark BER of 0, showing that REFIT~\cite{chen_refit} watermark removal techniques are ineffective in removing the \name watermark from the model.

-To highlight that \name is pushing forward the state-of-the-art in DNN watermarking, in Table~\ref{tab:refit_comparisons} we compare the impact that REFIT has on prior art and on \name.
-Following REFIT~\cite{chen_refit}, in Table~\ref{tab:refit_comparisons}, we display the performance of REFIT on the representative works~\cite{zhang2018protecting, backdoor2018watermark, namba2019robust, wang_riga} in the different watermarking embedding schemes.
-For~\cite{zhang2018protecting, backdoor2018watermark, namba2019robust} we report the robustness results from REFIT~\cite{chen_refit}.
-As we can see, REFIT is able to disrupt the watermark verification of those techniques.
-Wang et al.~\cite{wang_riga} report that REFIT is able to disrupt the watermark accuracy thus hindering the verification process, but the REFIT parameters to fully remove the watermark from the model are difficult to find.
-On the other side, \name watermark is completely unaffected by REFIT and the watermark accuracy is always 100\%, leading to an improvement over prior art in terms of robustness.
+To highlight that \name is pushing forward the state-of-the-art in DNN watermarking, in Table~\ref{tab:refit_comparisons} we compare the impact that REFIT has on prior art and \name.
+Following REFIT~\cite{chen_refit}, in Table~\ref{tab:refit_comparisons}, we display the performance of REFIT on the representative works~\cite{uchida_embedding,zhang2018protecting,backdoor2018watermark,namba2019robust,wang_riga} in the different watermarking embedding schemes.
+For~\cite{zhang2018protecting,backdoor2018watermark,namba2019robust} we report the results from REFIT~\cite{chen_refit}.
+As we can see, REFIT can disrupt the watermark verification of those techniques.
+Wang et al.~\cite{wang_riga} report that REFIT can disrupt the watermark, thus hindering the verification process, but the REFIT parameters to fully remove the watermark from the model are difficult to find.
+On the other side, \name watermark is completely unaffected by REFIT, and the watermark BER is always 0, leading to an improvement over the prior art in terms of security.